+1. Takes note of the report of the Secretary-General;6

+2. Acknowledges the efforts made and successes achieved by many middleincome countries in eradicating poverty and achieving the internationally agreed development goals, as well as their significant contribution to global and regional development and economic stability;

+6 A/76/375 and A/76/375/Corr.1.

-- 1. Takes note of the report of the Secretary-General; - 2.
-Also takes note of the ministerial declaration of the annual ministerial meeting of the Like-Minded Group of Countries Supporters of Middle-Income Countries, to be held virtually in November 2021 on the theme of achieving a sustainable socioeconomic recovery from the COVID-19 pandemic[placeholder]; - 3.
-Acknowledges the efforts made and successes achieved by many middle-income countries in eradicating poverty and achieving the internationally agreed development goals, as well as their significant contribution to global and regional development and economic stability; - 4.
-Also acknowledges that identifying structural gaps can improve the understanding of development needs of developing countries, including middle-income countries; - 5.
-Underlines that, for many middle-income countries, official development assistance, including financing on concessional terms from different multilateral financial institutions, remains important; - 6.
-Also underlines the need for sustained efforts towards achieving debt sustainability in middle-income countries in order to avoid a debt crisis, and the importance of debt restructurings being timely, orderly, effective, fair and negotiated in good faith;
+3. Also acknowledges that identifying structural gaps can improve the understanding of development needs of developing countries, including middle-income countries;

+4. Underlines that, for many middle-income countries, official development assistance, including financing on concessional terms from different multilateral financial institutions, remains important;

+5. Also underlines the need for sustained efforts towards achieving debt sustainability in middle-income countries in order to avoid a debt crisis, and the importance of debt restructurings being timely, orderly, effective, fair and negotiated in good faith;

-- 7. Recognizes that, with 62 per cent of the world's poor population concentrated in middle-income countries, development cooperation, policy dialogue and partnerships with those countries can contribute to the achievement of the internationally agreed development goals, including the Sustainable Development Goals and targets; - 8.
-Welcomes the solidarity of middle-income countries with other developing countries, in particular the financial, technical, technology transfer on mutually agreed terms and capacity-building support being provided by middle-income countries, particularly to the least developed countries, through South-South and triangular cooperation, while stressing that South-South cooperation is a complement to, and not a substitute for, North-South cooperation, and in this regard calls upon the United Nations development system to continue its ongoing efforts to mainstream support to South-South cooperation and triangular cooperation; - 9.
-Also welcomes the outcome document of the second High-level United Nations Conference on South-South Cooperation held in Buenos Aires from 20 to 22 March 2019, and notes the report of the High-level Committee on South-South Cooperation at its twentieth session, held from 1 to 4 June 2021; - 10.
-Recalls that the creation, development and diffusion of new innovations and technologies and associated know-how, including the transfer of technology on mutually agreed terms, are powerful drivers of economic growth and sustainable development; - 11.
-Requests the United Nations development system to ensure that it addresses the diverse development needs of middle-income countries in a coordinated manner through, inter alia, an accurate assessment of the national priorities and needs of these countries, taking into account the use of variables that go beyond per capita income criteria; - 12.
-Calls upon the United Nations development system, in line with its resolutions 71/243 and 75/233, to continue to support developing countries in their efforts to achieve the internationally agreed development goals and their development objectives, requests the development system to address, within existing resources and mandates, the special challenges facing the most vulnerable countries, as well as the specific challenges facing middle-income countries, in line with the Addis Ababa Action Agenda of the Third International Conference on Financing for Development and the 2030 Agenda for Sustainable Development,9 reiterates the request to the United Nations development system to continue to develop its support to middleincome countries facing specific challenges in all their diversity, and recognizes that a gradual shift from a traditional model of direct support and service provision towards a greater emphasis on integrated high-quality policy advice, strengthening institutions, capacity development and support for the leveraging of partnerships and financing is needed, invites the United Nations Sustainable Development Group, under the leadership of the Secretary-General, to develop a joint framework of collaboration with multilateral development banks to improve synergies at the regional and country levels, including specific attention to middle-income countries, as set out in the Secretary-General's road map for financing the 2030 Agenda for Sustainable Development, 2019-2021, and in this regard requests the Secretary-General to present, as part of his report on the implementation of the present
+6. Recognizes that, with 62 per cent of the world's poor population concentrated in middle-income countries, development cooperation, policy dialogue and partnerships with those countries can contribute to the achievement of the internationally agreed development goals, including the Sustainable Development Goals and targets;

+7. Welcomes the solidarity of middle-income countries with other developing countries, in particular the financial, technical, technology transfer on mutually agreed terms and capacity-building support being provided by middle-income countries, particularly to the least developed countries, through South-South and triangular cooperation, while stressing that South-South cooperation is a complement to, and not a substitute for, North-South cooperation, and in this regard calls upon the United Nations development system to continue its ongoing efforts to mainstream support to South-South cooperation and triangular cooperation;

+8. Also welcomes the outcome document of the second High-level United Nations Conference on South-South Cooperation held in Buenos Aires from 20 to 22 March 2019,7 and notes decisions 20/1 and 20/2 adopted by the High-level Committee on South-South Cooperation at its twentieth session, held from 1 to 4 June 2021;8

+9. Recalls that the creation, development and diffusion of new innovations and technologies and associated know-how, including the transfer of technology on mutually agreed terms, are powerful drivers of economic growth and sustainable development;

+10. Requests the United Nations development system to ensure that it addresses the diverse development needs of middle-income countries in a coordinated manner through, inter alia, an accurate assessment of the national priorities and needs of these countries, taking into account the use of variables that go beyond per capita income criteria;

+11. Calls upon the United Nations development system, in line with its resolutions 71/243 and 75/233, to continue to support developing countries in their efforts to achieve the internationally agreed development goals and their development objectives, requests the development system to address, within existing resources and mandates, the special challenges facing the most vulnerable countries, as well as the specific challenges facing middle-income countries, in line with the Addis Ababa Action Agenda of the Third International Conference on Financing for Development9

-&lt;sup>6 Resolution 73/291, annex.
+7 Resolution 73/291, annex.

-&lt;sup>7 Official Records of the General Assembly, Seventy-sixth Session, Supplement No. 39 (A/76/39).
+8 Official Records of the General Assembly, Seventy-sixth Session, Supplement No. 39 (A/76/39), chap.
+I.

-&lt;sup>8 Resolution 69/313, annex.
+9 Resolution 69/313, annex.